-Champaign pool party: Head to Sholem Aquatic Center (11 a.m.- 8 p.m.) on July 4 for festive games and activities throughout the day at both locations, including watermelon eating contest, cannonball contest and trivia games.
+Champaign pool party: Head to Sholem Aquatic Center (10 a.m.- 10 p.m.) on July 4 for festive games and activities throughout the day at both locations, including facepainting, free ice cream and watermelon eating contest, cannonball contest and trivia games.
 Regular admission fees apply.

-Champaign County Freedom Celebration: Parade and Fireworks!
-More details: Parade starts at 1:05 p.m near First and Kirby in Champaign, and continues east on Kirby/Florida and turns north on Lincoln.
-The evening program at Dodds Park, near Parkland College in Champaign, includes musical entertainment, food vendors and children’s activities both before and after the fireworks, which start around 9:15 p.m.
-Admission is FREE; parking a suggested $5 donation.
+Champaign County Freedom Celebration: Parade, 5K, Fireworks!
+More details: Day starts with the 5K and Kids Run (no charge, no t-shirt).
+Kids run is 8:30; 5K is 9:05 a.m.
+Parade starts at 11:05 a.m. (new time!) near First and Kirby in Champaign, and continues east on Kirby/Florida and turns north on Lincoln.
+The evening program makes a return to the area surrounding Memorial Stadium and the State Farm Center (Assembly Hall).
+There will be musical entertainment, food vendors and children’s activities both before and after the fireworks.
+Entertainment starts at 7 p.m.; fireworks will launch around 9:15 p.m.
+Admission and parking are free, but donations are requested.

 Freedom Fest, Lake of the Woods Park, Mahomet.
 The boats open at 12:00 p.m.; food concessions and some family activities start at 3:00 p.m.; Music in Motion begins at 5:00 p.m.; and at 9:00 p.m., after a tribute to our service men and women, we LIGHT UP THE LAKE with a spectacular fireworks display set to music.
 Admission is $1.00 per person, with children five and under free.
 (Rain date is July 5.)

 Homer Fourth of July Celebration: At Village Park.
-Events all day including Bike Decorating, Watermelon Eating, Sack Races, Hoola-Hoop, Hobby Horse Races, Water balloon Toss, and Creeper Races at 11 a.m.; 1:00 p.m.
-Fire Engine Water Ball Fight; 2:00 p.m.
-Pet Parade Pageant; Parade at 5:30 p.m.; Night events near Village Hall (The “carTunes” Community Summer Band and the “Singin’ in the CAR-us” Community Summer Chorus concert from 7 to 8:30 p.m.; and Fireworks at dusk.
+Events all day including Bike Decorating, Watermelon Eating, Sack Races, Hoola-Hoop, Hobby Horse Races, Water balloon Toss, and Creeper Races starting at 11 a.m.; a bags tournament, and more.
+Parade at 5:30 p.m.; Food vendors at Village Hall after the parade.
+Fireworks at dusk.
 Free.

-Paxton Old-Fashioned July 4th Celebration: Day of fun events (including children’s parade at 11:30) at Pells Park.
+Paxton Old-Fashioned July 4th Celebration: Day of fun events starting at 9 a.m.
+Highlights include the children’s parade at 11:30 a.m.; Uncle Sam and Betsy Ross will also make an appearance at noon; from noon to 3 p.m., there will be family games offered.
+All events at Pells Park.
 Fireworks at dusk at Memorial Field; free.